Table of Contents

 How To Clean Your Oven With Lemons?

 - First of all, fill a medium-sized, oven-proof mixing bowl with water.
 Cut two lemons in half and place them in the bowl.

 - And when it is heated, place the mixing bowl inside on one of the racks and leave for one hour.

 - While the oven is still warm but cool enough that you could safely touch the inside without getting burned, put on gloves, take a damp cloth and wipe down all surfaces, including the back, sides, bottom, top, door, corners and crevices.
-And if needed, use wet scouring pumice, microfiber sponge or other abrasive tool to target any extra sticky spots.
-You need to be sure to wipe thoroughly so that you remove all grease and grime.
+And if needed, use wet scouring pumice, microfiber sponge or another abrasive tool to target any extra sticky spots.
+It would help if you were sure to wipe thoroughly so that you remove all grease and grime.

 - You’re done!

 What Materials Do I Need To Clean My Oven?